 The Project Team prepared an initial cost estimate based on the preliminary design.
-Following completion of the engineering, design, and planning activities described above, the Project Team directed the Performance Partner (Mechanical Construction Contractor)

-d Alliance Partner (Electrical Contractor) to prepare cost estimates based on a more tailed engineering design package, which included the updated design described in the scussion of notable changes in scope above.
+Following completion of the engineering, design, and planning activities described above, the e Project Team directed the Performance Partner (Mechanical Construction Contractor) an d Alliance Partner (Electrical Contractor) to prepare cost estimates based on a more de tailed engineering design package, which included the updated design described in the dis scussion of notable changes in scope above.
 1. SoCalGas' Preliminary Mechanical Construction Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for construction was 2.
-Mechanical Construction Contractor's Target Price Estimate (confidential): The Mechanical Construction Contractor's cost estimate was, which was than SoCalGas' preliminary cost estimate for construction.
+Mechanical Construction Contractor's Target Price Estimate (confidential): The Mechanical Construction Contractor's cost estimate was than SoCalGas' preliminary cost estimate for construction.
 3. SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for the electrical contractor was 4.
-Electrical Contractor's Estimate (confidential): The Electrical Contractor's estimate was, which was than SoCalGas' preliminary cost estimate.
+Electrical Contractor's Estimate (confidential): The Electrical Contractor's estimate was than the transfer of the contractor of the SoCalGas' preliminary cost estimate.